timgurto/Hellas/README.md

 <a id='arguments'></a>
 ### Command-line arguments

+`-debug` (client only) displays additional information in the client, to assist with debugging

 `-height `*`value`* the height of the window

 `-left `*`value`* the x co-ordinate of the window